Injury Prevention & Rehab for Cycling

 Spending some time mobilizing your body after a ride will keep injuries at bay while also improving the day-to-day function of your muscles and joints.
 To get the maximum benefits for injury resilience and performance, include some mobility work into your daily routine or at the end of each workday before you sit down to relax.

-Work on the same main muscle groups targeted pre-ride when mobilizing post-ride, adding other areas to your daily routine to help maintain good all-round mobility.
-There are dozens of exercises with different variations of each, but here are three mobilizations with really high return-on-investment.
+Work on the same primary muscle groups targeted pre-ride when mobilizing post-ride, adding other areas to your daily routine to help maintain good all-round mobility.
+There are dozens of exercises with different variations, but here are three mobilizations with a high return on investment.

 The couch stretch